lcdb/lcdb-wf/docs/references.rst

 A dictionary of references
 --------------------------
-The references workflow in ``workflows/references/Snakefile``, when run on its own, builds all references specified in the config file.
+When run on its own, the references workflow in ``workflows/references/Snakefile`` builds all references specified in the config file.
 This is typically done only when initially setting up a system that will run workflows on many different references.